 Currently, there are no trails and there is very limited parking for hunting access only in season.
 The Maryland Park Service is developing a plan to provide safe public access for passive recreational use in the future.

 Belt Woods Natural Environment Area c/o Sandy Point State Park 1100 East College Parkway Annapolis, MD 21409 410.974.2149

 After a comprehensive analysis and review of existing activities and practices on the property, park managers, in consultation with wildlife biologists, decided to adopt a deer hunt program as a vital tool in ongoing efforts to manage the local population of white-tailed deer and protect the sensitive ecological features of the property.

 Hunting Policy Archery / Muzzleloader / Shotgun hunting for deer only permitted in 615 acre designated hunting area with free WHS permit (reservation required).

-For additional information, see Central Region Public Lands.
+For additional information, see Southern Region Public Lands.

 580 Taylor Ave, Annapolis MD 21401